-Students are expected to familiarize themselves with the policies and procedures listed in the MLFTC Satisfactory Academic Progress and Professional Conduct policies and understand policies related to academic progress found in the Graduate College Policy and Procedures.
+Students are expected to familiarize themselves with the policies and procedures listed on the MLFTC policies and understand policies related to academic progress found in the Graduate College Policy and Procedures.

 In order to remain in good standing in Mary Lou Fulton Teachers College, students must maintain satisfactory academic progress consisting of both academic performance and adherence to MLFTC's Professionalism Standards.
 This document sets forth the standards and expectations for "satisfactory academic progress" and "good standing" for undergraduate and graduate students and explains the consequences of failure to meet these standards.